 - 2 tablespoon ketchup

-- 2-3 cups fresh, frozen or in can pineapple
+- 2-3 cups pineapple fresh, frozen or canned

 - Sauce.
 Heat 2 tablespoons of cooking oil in a saute pan over medium heat.
 Saute garlic and onion until soft and aromatic.
 Add brown sugar, ketchup, soy sauce, vinegar, and cornstarch dissolved with water.
 Stir and bring it to a boil to thicken about 2-5 minutes.